Reicholzheim

-Reicholzheim is a town in Baden-Württemberg in Germany.
+Reicholzheim is a district of Wertheim am Main in Germany.
 It is located in the Tauber valley at the foothills of the Odenwald and the quiet forests of the Spessart on the banks of the Tauber river near the mouth of the Tauber into the Main river.
 Reicholzheim had 1,450 inhabitants in 2003.

 Description and location

 It is located in the state of Baden-Württemberg near the most northern point of that state.
 Located in the beautiful Tauber Valley in a historical area between the picturesque old town of Wertheim and the monastery of Bronnbach.
 Reicholzheim is part of the Franconian region of Baden-Württemberg and became a part of Baden only through political manoeuvres in 1806.
 The landscape of Tauber Franconia has been split since that time between Bavaria and Baden.

 History

 Early history

 "All indications suggest Reicholzheim was a community by the 8th and 9th Century", according to Reicholzheim - Ältestes Dorf im unteren Taubertal by Dr. Paul Benz, 1984 (written in German).
 It may be that Reicholzheim is even older because excavations show evidence that dates back to the 5th century AD.

 Reicholzheim is first mentioned in a document of 1178 as Richolfsheim.
 Bishop Reinhard von Würzburg confirms that the Cistercian abbey Bronnbach lies in the area of the Parish of Reicholzheim.
 Reicholzheim received the place name either from the knight Richolt or from Richulf, the Archbishop of Mainz (in office 787-813).